 This computational scheme emerges in more general cases where $\Phi$ is not necessarily an optimization dynamics: $\Phi$ may represent a stable recurrent neural network \citep{miller2019stable}, a graph neural network \citep{scarselli2009graph} or an equilibrium model \citep{bai2019deep}.
 In these contexts, the fixed-point algorithm is usually known as recurrent backpropagation \citep{almeida1987learning, liao2018reviving}.

-Warm-starting $q_{T, 0}$ with the vector obtained at the previous optimization iteration (of $\lambda$) may speed-up the convergence of \eqref{eq:fw:iter_fp}.
+Warm-starting $q_{T, 0}$ with the vector obtained at the previous optimization iteration (of $\lambda$) may speed up the convergence of Eq.~\eqref{eq:fw:iter_fp}.

-\section{Use cases}
+\section{Use Cases}